apache/mynewt-site/docs/os/get_started/native_tools.md

 <br>

-At this point you have installed all the necessary software to build and test code on a simluator running on your Mac or Linux.
-Proceed to the [Create Your First Project](project_create.md) section.
+At this point you have installed all the necessary software to build and run your first project on a simluator on your Mac OS or Linux computer.
+You may proceed to the [Create Your First Project](project_create.md) section or continue to the next section and install the cross tools for ARM.